Georgia Tennant: Early life

-Tennant is the daughter of actors Peter Malcolm Gordon Moffett (known by his stage name, Peter Davison) and Sandra Dickinson (née Searles), daughter of American psychoanalyst Harold Searles.
+Tennant is the daughter of actors Peter Moffett, known by his stage name, Peter Davison, and Sandra Dickinson, granddaughter of American psychoanalyst Harold Searles.
 She has two half brothers from her father's third marriage; she is of Guyanese descent through her paternal grandfather and Finnish descent through her maternal grandmother.
 She attended St Edward's School in Oxford.

 Career

 Tennant made her television debut at the age of 15 in Peak Practice (1999), playing Nicki Davey.

+In 2002, she rose to prominence playing Abigail Nixon, the troubled teenage daughter of Detective Inspector Samantha Nixon in ITVs The Bill.
+Tennant appeared in the recurring role for seven years until her character was written out, just before the show's cancellation.

 Tennant has appeared in television dramas such as The Second Quest and Like Father Like Son.
-She played downtrodden Alice Harding in the ITV drama Where the Heart Is in 2004 and 2005 and has performed alongside her father Peter Davison in Fear, Stress & Anger and The Last Detective.
+She played downtrodden Alice Harding in the ITV drama Where the Heart Is in 2004 and 2005, and has performed alongside her father, Peter Davison, in Fear, Stress & Anger and The Last Detective.

 In 2007, she made her theatrical debut as Mathilde Verlaine in Total Eclipse at London's Menier Chocolate Factory.
-In May 2008, Tennant appeared in the BBC series Doctor Who as the Tenth Doctor's artificially-created daughter, Jenny, in the episode "The Doctor's Daughter", with her future husband David Tennant playing the Doctor.
+In May 2008, Tennant appeared in the BBC series Doctor Who as the Tenth Doctor's artificially-created daughter, Jenny, in the episode "The Doctor's Daughter", with her future husband, David Tennant, playing the Doctor.
 In August 2008, Tennant starred in series one of BBC Three's spy spin-off Spooks: Code 9 as Kylie Roman.

 Tennant voiced the role of Cassie Rice in Doctor Who: Dreamland in 2009, and portrayed Lady Vivian in the "Sweet Dreams" episode of the BBC drama Merlin.
-She joined the cast of BBC medical drama Casualty as junior doctor Heather Whitefield for two episodes.
+She joined the cast of BBC medical drama Casualty as junior doctor Heather Whitefield, but her character was killed off after just two episodes.

 In June 2010, she performed in the short play Hens, which ran for four performances at the Riverside Studios and was later broadcast on Sky Arts 2, and played a cameo role in the television drama Thorne: Sleepyhead as the wife of one of the junior detectives.
 In March 2011, she landed the role of Emma in the BBC Three sitcom White Van Man, which ran for two series before being cancelled.
 In May 2012, Tennant made her West End debut in the play What the Butler Saw at the Vaudeville Theatre in London.
-The play received poor reviews and ticket sales, and on 13 July the production announced via their website that the play had been cancelled and would be ending the following week, a month earlier than scheduled.
+The play received poor reviews and ticket sales, and on 13 July the production announced via its website that the play had been cancelled and would be ending the following week, a month earlier than scheduled.